-- disrespect, disobedience, or lying to any properly designated adult serving in a position of authority in school or at school related activities - profanity - throwing food items - leaving campus without permission - smoking or possession of tobacco or related paraphernalia at school, school related events or within the vicinity of school. - truancy and unexcused absence from class - cheating - forging or using forged notes or excuses - encouragement of demonstrations not authorized by the school - flagrant disregard for dress code - submitting any item for a school publication deemed inappropriate by school officials - possession, circulation or distribution on the school premises or at a school related activity of the following: any advertisement, announcement, invitation, bulletin, literature, pornography, or any other publications not approved by the school - unauthorized presence in restricted areas of the school campus or areas off campus designated by the school - being in the parking lot without authorized permission during school hours - misconduct on buses (students being transported to and from school or school related events on buses are subject to the authority of the bus driver, chaperone, or school personnel.
-Misconduct or refusal to obey the driver may be cause for disciplinary action.) - violation of CAA, CIF or school guidelines for behavior at athletic events - trespassing on the campus outside of school hours - use or display of pager, cellular phones, radios, CDs, ipods, smartwatches, etc., during school hours - failure to present current school ID to any school official upon request at school or school related functions - littering - being out of class without permission - inappropriate or disrespectful conduct at assemblies - excessive noise coming from motor vehicle - unsafe driving on campus or in the vicinity of the school, including speeding, unsafe transporting of students, and uncooperative driving.
+- disrespect, disobedience, or lying to any properly designated adult serving in a position of authority in school or at school related activities - profanity - throwing food items - leaving campus without permission (ie. leaving campus on 50% day when students is required to remain at school) - smoking or possession of tobacco or related paraphernalia at school, school related events or within the vicinity of school. - · unexcused absence from school/class when the parent/teacher are unaware of the students location - cheating - forging or using forged notes or excuses - encouragement of demonstrations not authorized by the school - flagrant disregard for dress code - submitting any item for a school publication deemed inappropriate by school officials - possession, circulation or distribution on the school premises or at a school related activity of the following: any advertisement, announcement, invitation, bulletin, literature, pornography, or any other publications not approved by the school - unauthorized presence in restricted areas of the school campus or areas off campus designated by the school - being in the parking lot without authorized permission during school hours - misconduct on buses (students being transported to and from school or school related events on buses are subject to the authority of the bus driver, chaperone, or school personnel.
+Misconduct or refusal to obey the driver may be cause for disciplinary action.) - violation of CAA, CIF or school guidelines for behavior at athletic events - trespassing on the campus outside of school hours - use or display of cellular phones or smartwatches etc., during school hours - failure to present current school ID to any school official upon request at school or school related functions - littering - being out of class without permission - inappropriate or disrespectful conduct at assemblies and/or school related events - excessive noise coming from motor vehicle - unsafe driving on campus or in the vicinity of the school, including speeding, unsafe transporting of students, and uncooperative driving.
 Students are not allowed to have unrestrained passengers in the back of a truck. - excessive tardiness - accumulation of 3 violations at any point during the school year - disregard for assigned detentions - possession and/or use of laser pointers - violation of computer user contract (modifying existing program, adding new programs, copying programs, violating posted lab regulations) - Gambling on school grounds or within the vicinity of the school - Student/Parents will be held responsible for inappropriate internet postings about the BMHS community - Students/Parents engaging in inappropriate text messaging or emails to any individual in the BMHS community will be subject to disciplinary action - Student/Parents will be held responsible for inappropriate use of chromebooks.